twse/bobsgame-fonts/Pixel Sans.md

 * Wizardry: Bokyaku no Isan
 * Wizardry: Seimei no Kusabi
 * Wizman World
 * Ys DS – The font is available in-game as NFTR in the font folder.
-The third Kanji set is not normally needed in-game and omitted.
+The third Kanji set is not included.
 * Yu-Gi-Oh!
-5D's: Stardust Accelerator :World Championship 2009 – The font in the game has a slashed zero to distinguish from the capital o.
+5D's: Stardust Accelerator :World Championship 2009 – The font in the game has a slashed zero.
 * Yu-Gi-Oh!
-World Championship 2008 – The font in the game has a slashed zero to distinguish from the capital o.
+World Championship 2008 – The font in the game has a slashed zero.